f(R) Gravity, relic coherent gravitons and optical chaos: Chaos and Relativity in Orbital and Optical Systems

 \section{Chaos and Relativity in Orbital and Optical Systems}

 The consequences of GWs form $f(R)$ theories are observable fingerprints on the structure of the universe.
 Massive GWs will act as lenses which generate caustics in the motion of light and other particle fields.
 These caustics will then have measurable influences on the CMB or upon the distribution of galaxies in the universe out to $z=1$ and beyond.
 The following looks at the issue of how general relativity can amplify chaotic dynamics, and further can amplify optical chaos.
 This is illustrated in a three body problem, and in an elementary optical model.
 This digression into another aspect of relativity is meant as a way to set up analysis for the phenomenology of massive gravity waves.
 This illustrates how to proceed through the examination of elementary systems.
 The extension to more complex structures, such as a many body problem of galaxies and dark matter, will require numerical methods.
-This indicates that relic gravitons could have a larger effect on the early distribution of matter.